cmayer/PolyMoSim/README-model-files.md

 ## Amino acid models:

-Implemented amino acid models are: WAG, LG, JTT, DAY, WAG_OLD, WAG_STAR These are fixed rates models.
+Implemented amino acid models are: WAG, LG, JTT, DAY, WAG_OLD, WAG_STAR.
+These are fixed rates models.
 The model parameters can be viewed in the file: mymodel.cpp

 AA model definitions have to start with "begin aa-model" and end with "end model".